FrancescJR/another-example-challenge/README.md

 be to add this validation in a decoration of the command bus.
 Right now it's just faster this way.

-There are the implementation of the repositories using the Guzzle APIclient
+There are the implementation of the repositories using the Guzzle APIclient.
+upgrade: We could have some kind of abstract class too.
+upgrade: better treatment of exceptionss, with custom ones.
+upgrade: exception listener

+upgrade: anticorruption layer more elaborate to create the domain objects on that

 ### CI/CD